josevnz/nyrr/README.md

 * Closing connection 0
 ```

-Or a simpler way, which we will use for the container self health check:
+Or a simpler way, which you will use for the container self health check:

 ```shell
 python3 -c 'import urllib.request; import sys; urllib.request.urlopen("http://localhost:8080/nyrr_org_results.csv").readlines(); sys.exit(0)' && echo "SUCCESS"|| echo "FAILURE"
 ```

-Next we will do something similar to spin a throw away Grafana instance that we will use for development
+Next you will do something similar to spin a throw away Grafana instance that you will use for development

 ### Throw away Grafana instance